How to Immigrate from Indonesia to Canada

 You will also be able to update your account information to reflect these changes on the IRCC website.

-As we mentioned earlier, in order to immigrate to Canada, you will need to prove that you can work, study and communicate in the local languages, French or English.
+As we mentioned earlier, in order to immigrate to Canada from Indonesia, you will need to prove that you can work, study, and communicate in the local languages, French or English.

 These language exams are valid for two years but the IRCC prefers that you apply with your results one year before they expire.

-The length for the two exams are different.
+The length of the two exams is different.
 The IELTS exam lasts for about 2 hours and 45 minutes while the TEF is 2 hours and 55 minutes.

 Your IELTS results will be translated using a system called the Canadian Language Benchmark while your TEF results will be completed using the NCLC (Niveau de compétence linguistique canadien) score system.